 The Toy Association Statement on Magnets in Toys

-Rare earth magnets pose a serious risk to children if they are swallowed.
-They should never be given to young children, especially those under the age of three.
-Kids and teens should be instructed to never put magnets in or near their mouths or noses, as ingestion or inhalation of multiple magnets can pose serious internal injury, infection, and even death.
-In the event of magnet ingestion, medical treatment should be sought immediately.
+Rare earth magnets pose a serious risk to children if they are swallowed or inhaled.
+They should never be given to children of any age, since there have even been reports of older kids and teens using these types of magnets to unsafely simulate piercings in their mouths and noses.
+In the event of magnet ingestion or inhalation, medical treatment should be sought immediately.

 This statement was updated by The Toy Association in November 2020.